-The McBride Honors Program, administered through the Division of Liberal Arts and International Studies, was instituted in 1978 through a grant from the National Endowment for the Humanities.
-Honors offers a 27semester-hour program of seminars and off-campus activities that has the primary goal of providing a select number of students the opportunity to cross the boundaries of their technical expertise and to gain the sensitivity to prove, project, and test the moral and social implications of their future professional judgements and activities, not only for the particular organizations with which they will be involved, but also for the nation and the world.
+The McBride Honors Program was instituted in 1978 through a grant from the National Endowment for the Humanities.
+Honors offers a 24-semester-hour program of seminars and off-campus activities that has the primary goal of providing a select number of students the opportunity to cross the boundaries of their technical expertise and to gain the sensitivity to prove, project, and test the moral and social implications of their future professional judgements and activities, not only for the particular organizations with which they will be involved, but also for the nation and the world.
 To achieve this goal, the program seeks to bring themes from the humanities and the social sciences into the engineering curriculum that will encourage in students habits of thought necessary for effective management and enlightened leadership.

-This program, which leads to a certificate and a Minor in Public Affairs for Engineers, is described more fully under the Division of Liberal Arts and International Studies.
+This program leads to a certificate and a Minor in Public Affairs for Engineers.